- Medical School - MCP Hahnemann School of Medicine (1999-2003)

 - Alpha Omega Alpha 2003

-- Head and Neck Surgery - Otolaryngology, 5th Edition
+- Non-Allergic Rhinitis in Head and Neck Surgery - Otolaryngology, 5th Edition

 Kelbsiella Rhinoscleromatis of the membranous nasal septum